kmonsoor/blog.kmonsoor.com/content/articles/ha-setup-for-influxdb.md

 ## Premise

-For my needs, I have to try to create a reliable HA(high-availablility) setup  from available free options, hence InfluxDB and the relay.
+For my needs, I have to try to create a reliable HA(High-Availability) setup  from available free options, hence InfluxDB and the relay.
 It's definitely far from a InfluxDB-cluster in terms of robustness or ease of setup, but it's gets the job done, at least for me.

 I needed a setup to receive system-stats from at least 500+ instances and to store them for a while; but without breaking the bank in bills from AWS.
 Meaning I could ask for and use only couple of instances for my solution.